AdMoR/admor.github.io/_posts/2024-02-26-The cheapest deep learning workstation.markdown

-### SCALING formaula
+## The SCALING formula

-Upgrade the GPU to a P40 or multiple
+Upgrade the GPU to a P40 or multiple ones.

 170€ P40 GPU

 ![GPU from older times 2]({{site.baseurl}}/assets/img/p40.png){: width="550" }

-Because it is seen as a single 24Gb gpu and not multiple
+Because it is seen as a single 24Gb gpu and not multiple ones.

-With multiple GPU, you can approach the price of more expansive instance like the [g5.12xlarge]
+With multiple GPUs, you can approach the price of more expansive instances like the [g5.12xlarge]

 #### Scaling deep learning workstation